-- 1. To introduce basic concepts of load and drive interaction. - 2.
+- 1. To introduce basic concepts of load and drive interaction, speed control concepts of ac and dc drives, speed reversal, regenerative braking aspects. - 2.
 To introduce to the students on the concept of employing power convertors for the design of electric drives. - 3.
 To impart knowledge on the analysis of electric drive system dynamics. - 4.
-To impart knowledge on the design and development of control methods for electric drive systems.
+To impart knowledge on the design methodology and development of control methods for electric drive systems.